 Where to Stay: Port Townsend, WA is a beautiful, historic seaport town.
 There are several hotel and bed & breakfast options to choose from for accommodations.
 For a listing of hotels and dining please visit: http://www.ptguide.com/

-The tuition for attending a class is $800 for primary students, student helpers pay $200, unless otherwise noted.
-A $200 deposit is required up front to reserve a place in a class and is non-refundable and non-transferable to other class dates.
+Tuition cost varies depending on the boat shop and is noted in the schedule above.
+For classes in Florida, Washington and Oregon a $200 deposit is required up front to reserve a place in the class and is non-refundable and non-transferable to other class dates and locations.
 In addition to the tuition students need to purchase the kit they will be constructing during the class.
 For kit pricing click here: Price list.
 If the class is taking place outside of Port Townsend, WA, students will also be responsible for the shipping costs.
 Please note, each student's kit will be prepped in advance for each class.
 The prep work required precludes students from bringing their own previously purchased kit with them to a class.

 Having trouble deciding which kayak to build?
 Call us: (360) 385-6143.
 We train our staff to listen to your boating needs and help determine which craft will best suit your body size, skill and outdoor adventure desires.

 Tools to bring

 It is best for students to work with their own tools during class.
 Tools you should bring with you include the following (to see an image of the tool click on the tool name):

 If you have any questions about the required tools please give us a call: (360) 385-6143

 Your kayak will be ready to car-top back to your home shop at the conclusion of the class.
 Be sure your vehicle is capable of securely transporting a kayak, and that you have straps, padding and line available.
 Pygmy Boats and the boat shop you are building your kayak in will not be able to store your boat for you, or provide shop space for you to complete construction.
 Some boat shops do rent space but such arrangements would need to be made with them in advance.